rbind/DivingIntoGeneticsAndGenomics/content/talk/2022-alternative-path.md

 +++

 I shared my career path at the annual postdoc Alternative careers event King's College London.
 I am glad that I can give some tips to the postdocs and reminds them alternative careers exist besides academia.
+(Starting at 36 min at the youtube video I linked above).

 ### Event